afzaldepllc/digi-era-pro/Z- Docuuments-folder/OTHER-WITH-ERD-Diagram/REQUEST_LIFECYCLE_PERMISIONS_ROUTES.md

 ---

-*This guide covers the complete request lifecycle as implemented in the DepLLC CRM system.
+*This guide covers the complete request lifecycle as implemented in the Digi Era Pro CRM system.
 For specific implementation details, refer to the source code in the respective files mentioned throughout this document.*